AntonioBerna/roma/README.md

 > If you use another distro than `Manjaro` or `Arch` you may have to modify the `install.sh` script.
 For any problems open an issue or pull-request on the repository.

 > [!WARNING]
 > For generate a `roma` ELF file using `install.sh` script you need to install `requirements.txt` using the command `pip install -r requirements.txt`.
-Otherwise, you can install `pyinstaller` using `pipx install pyinstaller`.
+Otherwise, you can install `pyinstaller v6.11.1` using `pipx install pyinstaller` command.

 I recommend installing the software inside the system so that it can be invoked from any point of your computer and to do this you need to use this command: